 NTG Joins with National Groups in Issuing Updated Resource on COVID-19 and Down Syndrome

-With the continuation of the COVID-19 pandemic in the United States, the NTG has joined with several Down syndrome national organizations to produce and issue a new resource on COVID-19 and Down syndrome
+With the continuation of the COVID-19 pandemic in the United States, the NTG has joined with several Down syndrome national organizations to produce and issue an updated resource on COVID-19 and Down syndrome

 The resource is available in both English and Spanish

-The resource provides up-to-date information on COVID-19, testing, vaccinations, and wellness for families and others concerned with the impact of COVID-19 upon persons of all ages with Down syndrome
+The resource provides up-to-date information on COVID-19 and its variants, testing, vaccinations, and wellness for families and others concerned with the impact of COVID-19 upon persons of all ages with Down syndrome

 NTG Involvement in COVID-19 studies

 NTG Collaborative Study of COVID-19 Impact on Provider Agencies

 The aim of this internet-based survey was to obtain information from community-based organizations (CBOs) affiliated with ACCSES, a national provider association based in Washington DC, as to what types of difficulties provider agencies were encountering during a transitional phase of the coronavirus COVID-19 pandemic.
 The study was conducted in collaboration with the University of Illinois at Chicago in the summer of 2020.

 CBOs providing direct services noted experiencing contagion, lockdowns, loss of staff, challenges in obtaining PPEs, and lack of state or federal guidance.